Jane (Younkin) Showman was born on Dec. 19, 1819 in Somerset County, PA, the daughter of George and Nancy (Johnson) Younken.

 Son William Harrison Hart (1870-1945) was born on Sept.
 14, 1870 in Mount Pleasant, Westmoreland County.
 He married a distant cousin on the Younkin side of the family, Sarah "Ellen" Enos.
 See their biography for more.

-Son Fredereick "Fred" Hart (1872-1944) was born on Feb.
+Son Frederick "Fred" Hart (1872-1944) was born on Feb.
 22, 1872 either in Normalville, Fayette County or in Westmoreland County, PA.
 He was a coal miner and in 1914 labored in Mt.
 Braddock near Uniontown.
 Fred was twice married.
 His first bride died in July or more likely August 1911 -- her name may have been Bertha (Firestone) Hart and she may have hemorrhaged after the birth of a child.
-After almost three years as a widower, the 41-year-old Fred was joined in wedlock with 33-year-old widow Olive Mariah (Hart) Ringer (1871-1942), daughter of James W. and Jane (Grimm) Hart of Hopwood near Uniontown.
-The ceremony was held on April 27, 1914 at the home of Benjamin Hart of Revere, near Uniontown, officiated by justice of the peace C.B.
+After almost three years as a widower, the 41-year-old Fred was joined in wedlock with 33-year-old Olive Mariah (Hart) Ringer (1871-1942), daughter of James W. and Jane (Grimm) Hart of Hopwood near Uniontown, and the widow of Joseph Humbertson of Markleysburg and John Ringer.
+The Frederick/Olive wedding ceremony was held on April 27, 1914 at the home of Benjamin Hart of Revere, near Uniontown, officiated by justice of the peace C.B.
 Conway.
-He dwelled on Reidmore Road in South Connellsville.
+She brought a number of offspring into the union with Frederick -- believed to have been Jane Bryner, Chauncey Ernest Humbertson, Arthur Ringer, Mrs. Norman Tedrow, Joseph Humbertson and Clarence Ringer.
+The Harts dwelled on Reidmore Road in South Connellsville.
 Sadly, stricken with inflammation of her arteries, Olive died at age 71 on July 11, 1942.
-She was laid to rest in Connellsville's Hill Grove Cemetery.
+She was laid to rest in Connellsville's Hill Grove Cemetery, with an obituary in the Connellsville Daily Courier outlining her three marriages.
 Fred outlived her by two years.
 During the early 1940s, he obtained work as a laborer with the Works Progress Administration (WPA).
 He died from heart disease and hardening of the arteries at the age of 71 on Jan.
 26, 1944.
 He was interred in Normalville Cemetery.

 Daughter Ada Hart (1885-1918) was born on Aug.
 25, 1885.
 She apparently was married in 1900 at the age of 14 to 25-year-old Lee G. Kimmel (1875- ? ).
 Later that year (1900), she resided under her mother's roof, with Lee's whereabouts unknown.
 He is known to have earned a living as a log cutter and thus he may have been away at a lumber camp at the time the census was taken in 1900.
 The couple eventually reunited and produced a large family -- among them Ivan Kimmel, Ira Kimmel, Grace Kerns, Mary "Jane" Brooks, Reed S. Kimmel, Arthur R. Kimmel, Bernard Creed Kimmel, Evalene Kimmel and Helen M. Kimmel.
 Tragically, three of the children died as infants -- Evelene on March 17, 1909 from bronchial pneumonia and heart infection; Helen on Sept.
 22, 1916 as a result of pneumonia and whooping cough; and Bernard on Feb.
 12, 1918 due to acute bronchial pneumonia.
 All three babies were placed into eternal rest in Normalville Cemetery.
 The family lived in Normalville circa 1902-1916.
 By 1918, she had moved to Wharton Township, Fayette County.
 Having contracted bronchial pneumonia, at a time when a deadly strain of influenza was sweeping the nation, she succumbed and died at the age of 33 on Nov.
 15, 1918.
 Her husband Lee, with an address of Hopwood, Fayette County signed her death certificate.
 Burial was in Normalville Cemetery.